nitesh-/passpass/README.md

 # passpass
 PassPass is a simple command-line Password Manager built in Golang.
 It prompts the user for a master password every time and hence does not store the master password.

 Every password is encrypted using the master password and stored in a file `p.psdb` in JSON format.
 The JSON is also encrypted using the master password.
+The default directory is `$HOME/.passpass/p.psdb`

 The password file is portable and user just needs to remember the master password as it is not stored anywhere.